anan44/it-starts-with-clojure/materials/2-little-bit-of-repl/2-using-repl.md

 After pressing enter the result (2) should be shown in terminal.

+If this notation (+ 1 1) confuses you,
+don't be worried.
+It is something called [Polish Notation](https://en.wikipedia.org/wiki/Polish_notation).
+It is something Clojure uses,
+and you will get used to it way faster than you would think.
+We will discuss arithmetics and how they work in clojure in near future.

 Using REPL like this is easy,
 but you don't necessarily be typing your whole function in constantly.
 Because of this I would recommend using REPL from your IDE.